Shivam-Bajpeyi/Drum-kit/README.md

 # Drum-kit
 A JavaScript project

-- It will show 7 components of a drum kit.
+- It will show 7 keys that will represent different drums in a drum set.
-- By clicking on any of them it will give corresponding sound.
+- By clicking on any of the key or pressing the key on keyboard it will give corresponding sound of the drum.